 If you are following the lesson plan rigorously, it will take just a little over a month to complete the course material, quizzes, and do problems and review explanations.
-Completing your foundational LR study in around this time would be about perfect for someone who is on a 3 month study schedule, allowing you to wrap up in plenty of time to do many simulated LSAT preptests before your test date.
+Completing your foundational LR study in this time frame would be ideal for someone who is on a 3-month study schedule, allowing you to wrap up in plenty of time to do many simulated LSAT preptests before your test date.

-That said, because you can access the course for as long as you want, the course can fit into longer schedules just as easily, and will be there for review should you ever need to retake.
+That said, because you can access the course for as long as you want, the course can fit into more extended schedules just as comfortably, and will be there for review should you ever need to retake.

 Welcome to the lawschooli LR course.